yzdxs/learn-anything/readme.md

 - 🐙 = it is a github page
 - 👾 = it is interactive (can be a tutorial or some presentation)
 - 🎙️ = it is a podcast
+- 🗣️ = it is a chat (either a slack channel, discord server or similar)
 - 🎥 = it is a youtube channel
 - 🤖 = it is a reddit thread or comment